-If you would like to read the introduction to the module, this has been updated in September 2016 (with further minor amendments in May 2017) and is now in two parts.
+The introduction to the module was updated in October 2018 and is in two parts.
 The first gives an overview of what you need to know for your study, the second explains the three written assignments that you send in for marking to your tutor.
 You will also find a list of tips from the tutors for how to complete each assignment.

 The work of a Church Administrator

-A ten-unit distance learning module leading to an award from St John’s School of Mission and giving 20 credits towards their Certificate in Christian Studies.
+A ten-unit distance learning module leading to an award from St John’s College and giving 20 credits towards their Certificate in Christian Studies.
 Launched: February 2014.

 A nationally recognised course of study prepared for Christians employed by a local church as a Church Administrator in some form.

 This module has been prepared by UCAN and St John’s to offer a rigorous but highly practical foundation in the subject of office-based local church administration in the UK.